-FIGURE 12: Average abnormal volatility across all category profiles for PREMIUM PACK sources averaged across the first 100 ranked categories according to three metrics.
-RED favors volatility, BLUE frequent return, and GREEN absolute return.
-This average profile is computed over all Ravenpack sources filtering for similarity gap greater than one day and high event/entity relevance

 4.3 Using Ravenpack analytics to refine our profiles

 We will now investigate how Ravenpack analytics can help you filter out sharper market response.

 We will here investigate mainly two very important dimensions: Ravenpack novelty metrics to assess how novel a news is and Ravenpack event relevance to assess the strength of an event.